dso-org/deep-symbolic-optimization/README.md

 * `dso_ExperimnetName_0_hof.csv`: This file contains statistics of the "hall of fame" (best sequences discovered during training).
 Edit `config["training"]["hof"] to set the number of hall-of-famers to record.
 * `dso_ExperimnetName_0_pf.csv`: This file contains statistics of the Pareto front of sequences discovered during training.
 This is a reward-complexity front.
 * `config.json`: This is a "dense" version of the configuration used for your run.
 It explicitly includes all parameters.
-* `cmd.out`: This is the CLI command to reproduce your experiment.

 # Advanced usage